zk-passport/openpassport.app/posts/playground.md

 In the future, the playground will support the verification of the whole trust chain in zero-knowledge, revealing essentially nothing to the server.

-### The App Clip

-The current state of the art to read the chip of passports is to use mobile apps, because the lightweight NFC protocol supported by web browser does not cover passports.
-This is a major user-experience hurdle, as users are compelled to download a mobile app before being able to prove their identity.
-To solve this, we developed an App Clip.
-App Clips are light mobile apps introduced by Apple in 2017 that can be opened on iOS by simply scanning a QR code or opening a link.
-This makes the user experience on iOS very slick, especially for one time usage.

 ### The SDK

 The playground is a simple page that imports the OpenPassport SDK in the background.